CarterTheGreat/automation/README.md

 Data Protocall < device type / device address / data / data / data >
 Light Address <0/0-255/a/b/c>
 Door Control Address <1/0-255/a/b/c>

+TODO: change when data == 0 to do nothing
+	1 is on
+	2 is off